 A final word on IFRS 17—benefits of enhanced reporting beyond compliance

-Although the data, modelling and reporting challenges involved in achieving IFRS 17 compliance are significant, the work done in order to prepare for the new standards can also create significant opportunities for insurers.
+Although the modelling, reporting and IFRS 17 implementation challenges are significant, the work done in order to prepare for the new standards can also create significant opportunities for insurers.

 Better access to more data, and the ability to present it to all stakeholders in consistent and standardized ways, will not just enable companies to avoid the hefty penalties resulting from non-compliance, but will greatly enhance the organization’s ability to treat data as a valuable strategic asset.